 Continue to give your guinea pig lots of water and green leafy vegetables.
 Make sure they have a balanced diet and lots of bed rest.
 Doing all of this will aid in their recovery, helping their eye to heal more quickly.

-A closed eye could mean that your guinea pig has been poked in the eye, and is just resting its eye for a few minutes.
-It could have dirt in its eye.
+A closed cloudy eye could mean that your guinea pig has been poked in the eye and has an injury.
+It could also have dirt in its eye.

 Watch your guinea pig throughout the day.
 If they do not open their eye after a few hours, there might be something stuck in it.
 Try to have a look for yourself.